NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

 ---
 ## Join
 #### Description
-This function creates a new target relation with attributes constituting from both the source relations(excluding specified attribute from 2nd src relation).It inserts the records obtained by Equi-join of both the source Relations(an attribute from each Relation specified in arguments are used for equi-join) into the Target Relation.
+This function creates a new target relation with *attributes constituting from both the source relations (excluding the specified join-attribute from the second source relation)*.
+It inserts the records obtained by ***Equi-join*** of both the source relations into the target relation.
+An attribute from each relation specified in arguments is used for *equi-join called the join-attributes.*
 #### Arguments
  **Attribute** | **Type**         | **Description**
 ---------------|------------------|-----------------------------------